 - Join merges two datasets side-by-side (horizontally).
-To merge datasets one on top of the other (vertically) use Stack. - If there are 10k rows or less in both datasets, Easy Data Transform will try to guess sensible default values for Top key column and Bottom key column based on column header names and contents. - All values are treated as text and comparisons are whitespace sensitive.
-You can use Whitespace to remove whitespace before the intersect. - If a key value occurs M times in the first dataset and N times in the second dataset, you will get M x N rows with this key value.
-You can use Unique to remove rows with duplicate key values. - Use Concat Cols to join several columns together (e.g. 'first name' and 'last name' columns) to form a key column. - Use Row Num to create a unique key column. - Use Sort to sort the results. - Use the Cross transform for cross joins. - Messages are shown in the Warnings tab for keys that occur more than once in either dataset (duplicates). - Messages are shown in the Info tab for keys that only occur in 1 of the 2 datasets (misses). - Cascade multiple joins to join more than 2 datasets.
+To merge datasets one on top of the other (vertically) use Stack. - If there are 10k rows or less in both datasets, Easy Data Transform will try to guess sensible default values for Top key column and Bottom key column based on column header names and contents. - All values are treated as text.
+You can use Whitespace to remove whitespace before the join. - If a key value occurs M times in the first dataset and N times in the second dataset, you will get M x N rows with this key value.
+You can use Unique to remove rows with duplicate key values. - If you need more than one column for the key, use Concat Cols to create that column. - Use Row Num to create a unique key column. - Use Sort to sort the results. - Use the Cross transform for cross joins. - Messages are shown in the Warnings tab for keys that occur more than once in either dataset (duplicates). - Messages are shown in the Info tab for keys that only occur in 1 of the 2 datasets (misses). - Use Subtract to see rows not joined from the top or bottom dataset (the Clone is necessary to get the correct Y position of the bottom dataset for the Subtract).

+• Cascade multiple joins to join more than 2 datasets.

-- Video: How to join Excel files
+• Video: How to join Excel files

 - Cross

 - Lookup

 - Interpolate

 - Merge datasets